How to Create a Portfolio Site That Will Get You Hired

 Even the most professional LinkedIn profile looks like every other profile on the service, but your site is your way of saying, “This is me, and this is what I can do for you.”

-It’s sounds cliche, but you are your own best salesman.
+It’s sounds like a cliché, but you are your own best salesman.
 This means you have to sell yourself without losing your own identity.

-As you will see in the below examples, there are many ways to display yourself.
-You can choose to become a cartoon, use tons of photographs, or impress with your writing.
+As you’ll see in the examples below, there are many ways to display yourself.
+You can choose to become a cartoon, use tons of photographs, display your technical prowess, or impress with your writing.

 Tailor your site to your personality